HERE & THERE: Illustrating and Comparing Disney Theme Parks’ Ride Layouts From Around the Globe

 Tap for a larger and more detailed view.
 Splash Mountain (Disneyland).

-Unbeknownst to most visitors, a bulk of the ride actually takes place in a hidden showbuilding far from the “Mountain” itself.
+Unbeknownst to most visitors, a bulk of the ride actually took place in a hidden showbuilding far from the “Mountain” itself.
 The need for that warehouse to fit between the Haunted Mansion’s own showbuilding and the rest of Critter Country helps explain its odd shape.
 Most E-Tickets around the circumference of Disneyland have to find a way to travel under the Railroad.
-Instead, the Railroad travels right through Splash Mountain, providing views of the ‘Zip-a-Dee-Doo-Dah’ finale.
+Instead, the Railroad traveled right through Splash Mountain, providing views of the ‘Zip-a-Dee-Doo-Dah’ finale.

 B. Splash Mountain (Magic Kingdom, 1992)